 The new info page shows and explains the track plans of all or most of the applicable braids on this blog, except for the two unorthodox braids (unorthodox braids have very complicated track plans!).
 Also includes the track-plan as well as helpful hints for braiding one of the double braids I haven’t taught yet, the double-tubular braid (a.k.a. couvert / couverte braid).

 Here’s a link to the new track plan info page:

 Track-plan Diagrams for Loop Braids.
 Below is brief snip from the new page:

 A track-plan diagram is both an idealized cross-section view of a braid’s shape, and also a map of how the strands of the braid interlace.
-The undulating lines on the diagrams don’t represent individual strands, but rather the pathway (or pathways) that the strands follow.
-A diagram shows the braid structure in cross-section – head-on – so if individual strands were shown, they would be represented by dots along the lines of the tracks.
-Track plan diagrams resemble the metal tracks that bobbins of thread trundle along in a braiding machine.
+Track plan diagrams resemble the metal tracks that the bobbins of thread follow in a braiding machine.

 Track plans compared to braiding machine tracks:

 Last updated Dec 8, 2022